INTERNATIONAL PEDIATRIC EMERGENCY MEDICINE ELECTIVE

 Post course

-We encourage ongoing interaction among participants, and strive to build a sustainable cross- border network of peaceful and professional dialogue and collaboration.
-Every effort will be made to help implement and support those cross-border project proposals developed over the IPEME course.
+We encourage ongoing interaction among participants through our IPEME Alum Community of Practice and CISEPO events, and strive to build a sustainable network for peaceful and professional dialogue and collaboration.
+Every effort will be made to help implement and support project proposals developed through the IPEME elective.

 Students will be selected based on: